Axinom/drm-sample-player-android/README.md

 </code></pre>

 Implement DownloadHelper.Callback interface and the required onPrepared() and onPreparedError() methods to listen to the DownloadHelper events.
-After the onPrepared() event occurs, download processs can be started by calling the download() method that takes two parameters:
+After the onPrepared() event occurs, download process can be started by calling the download() method that takes two parameters:
 a description (for example the video title) and a 2-dimensional tracks (representations) array where tracks are defined in the following format: [periodIndex0, rendererIndex0, groupIndex0, trackIndex0, [], ...].
 The format is based on MappedTrackInfo object that contains the mapped track information for each renderer (i.e. video, audio, text, etc.) with the same structure.